A Summer Writer's Residency in Italy

 THE COST OF THE EXPERIENCE WILL COVER a considerable number but not all of the students’ needs during the trip and the residency experience, and will afford participants some very privileged opportunities as visitors to central Italy.
 Here, first, is a general breakdown of what will be covered by the $3,600 fee exclusive of tuition:

-- Round-trip air fare from Philadelphia International Airport, departing the evening of Sunday, July 21, arriving Monday, July 22, at Rome’s Leonardo da Vinci Airport (Fiumicino) in the early afternoon.
-The return flight from Fiumicino will depart the afternoon of Saturday, August 3, arriving back in Philadelphia the same day in the evening.
+- Round-trip air fare from Philadelphia International Airport, departing the evening of Tuesday, July 8, arriving Wednesday, July 9, at Rome’s Leonardo da Vinci Airport (Fiumicino) in the early afternoon.
+The return flight from Fiumicino will depart on Sunday, July 20, arriving back in Philadelphia the same day in the evening.
 Participants will be responsible for their own transportation to and from the airport at either end of the trip.

 - Double-occupancy accommodations with some sharing of bathrooms at the Bed and Breakfast “San Marco,” Montefalco (Umbria), Italy, a comfortable, hospitable, and impeccably maintained cluster of buildings situated in a beautiful farm valley some 20 minutes from Spoleto.